What Is a Startup Pitch Deck?

 Learning how to pitch effectively might just be one of the most important skills a startup owner will ever need.
 Constructing an impactful and succinct pitch deck that gets investors interested and excited about your startup is vital — it may just be the difference between success and failure.

-In the world of startup investments, you really do often only get one chance at the pitch, and this is why your deck is important.
-Your pitch deck may well be the first (and last) impression your potential investment tool has of your startup, and you need it to be a good one.
+In the world of startup investments, you really do often only get one chance at the pitch, and this is why your pitch deck is important.
+Pitch decks may well be the first (and last) impression your potential investment tool has of your startup, and you need it to be a good one.

 Startup Pitch Deck Examples

-Sometimes the best way to forge your path is to look at how those that came before you did it.
+Sometimes, the best way to forge your path is to look at how those who came before you did it.
 Even the largest companies in the world were once startups standing in front of an audience asking for investment, so let's look at some of the most successful pitch decks in history.

-- Facebook: When Mark Zuckerberg stood in front of a group of investors in 2004, he presented a pitch deck that looked more like a media kit.
+When Mark Zuckerberg stood in front of a group of investors in 2004, he presented a pitch deck that looked more like a media kit.
 The concise presentation included information about Facebook's value proposition, its traffic, and growth projection.
-We don't have to tell you it worked, but the immediate upshot was that billionaire investor Peter Thiel handed over $500,000 to turn this dorm room project into a world (and society) altering business.
+We don't have to tell you it worked, but the immediate upshot was that billionaire investor Peter Thiel handed over $500,000 to turn this dorm room project into a world (and society) altering business due to this winning pitch deck.

-- Square: This payment portal startup understood that you need to work to your strengths.
+This payment portal startup understood that you need to work to your strengths.
 Angel investors, in particular, are often interested in the team behind the idea.
-So, if your team has experience with big-name companies that link back to your startup offering, include it on your pitch deck.
+So, if your team has experience with big-name companies that link back to your startup offering, include it on your pitch deck on your team slide.

-- YouTube: Long before Google acquired YouTube for $1.6 billion, they too were just a startup pitching to investors.
+Long before Google acquired YouTube for $1.6 billion, they too were just a startup pitching to investors.
 The power behind their pitch deck was that they knew exactly what their mission was and how they intended to achieve it.
+This successful pitch deck was instrumental in YouTube's massive growth.

-- Buffer: The social media scheduling platform relied primarily on solid numbers when it presented its pitch, and it was music to investors’ ears.
-This pitch deck also became one of the first to be shared online — an effort the founder hoped would help other startups.
+The social media scheduling platform relied primarily on solid numbers when it presented its pitch, and it was music to investors' ears.
+This pitch deck also became one of the first to be shared online — an effort the founder hoped would help other startups create a successful pitch deck of their own.